Holiday Home Insurance in NZ

 On the flip side, holiday home insurance caters to secondary residences, often used intermittently for vacations or short-term rentals.

-These properties might stand vacant for extended periods, posing unique risks such as an increased likelihood of break-ins, damage from frequent tenant turnover, and undetected damage due to infrequent occupancy.
+These properties might stand vacant for extended periods, posing risks such as an increased likelihood of break-ins, damage from frequent tenant turnover, and undetected damage due to infrequent occupancy.

 These specific risks, inherently different from those associated with regular home insurance, necessitate tailored holiday home policies.